mx-moth/static-server/Readme.md

 Simple static stuff server
 ==========================

+**NOTE: This project is no longer maintained.
+It was created against a very old version of Node.
+It no longer functions.
+This repository is kept for historical reasons, but no one should actually use it.**

 Ever needed to send a colleague a file, but can't be bothered emailing the 100MB beast?
 Wanted to run a simple example JavaScript application, but had problems with running it through the file:/// protocol?
 Wanted to share your media directory at a LAN without